Extending global-local view alignment for self-supervised learning with remote sensing imagery: Methodology

-\textbf{Temporal Contrastive } This work performs self-supervised pre-training on SeCo-100K \cite{manas2021seasonal} to exploit temporal information in representation learning.
-SeCo-100K is an unlabeled remote sensing imagery dataset with 100K instances, and each instance is composed of five different temporal views of the same location.
-In DINO-TP, we regard the temporal views of the same location as the positive instances, i.e., we pre-train the teacher and student networks to match temporal views in the feature space.
-The exact process is as follows.
+\textbf{Temporal Contrastive} This work performs self-supervised pre-training on SeCo-100K \cite{manas2021seasonal} to integrate temporal information.
+SeCo-100K is an unlabeled remote sensing imagery dataset collected from Sentinel-2 \cite{drusch2012sentinel} with 100K instances, and each instance is composed of five different temporal views of the same location.
+DINO-TP regards the temporal views of the same location as the positive instances, i.e., the teacher and student networks are trained to match temporal views in the feature space.
 In the pre-training phase, we randomly select three temporal views and name them as $t_0, t_1, t_2$.
 As shown in \cref{fig:temporal_aug}, $t_1, t_2$ can be regarded as the temporal augmentation views of $t_0$.
 The temporal image $t_0$ is directly used as $q$ to generate $6$ local crops of various sizes, including $184^2, 164^2, 144^2, 124^2, 104^2$ and $84^2$.
-After applying color jittering, grayscale, and Gaussian blur to each of the three temporal perspectives, we acquire $k_0, k_1, k_2$ views.
-We scale $k_0, k_1, k_2$ within a specific range and resize them into $224^2$ to get three global crops, which are used as the input of the teacher network.
+After applying color jittering, grayscale, and Gaussian blur to each of the three temporal perspectives, we acquire $k_0, k_1, k_2$ views. $k_0, k_1, k_2$ are scaled and resized into $224^2$ serving as three global crops utilized as the inputs.
 In prior work, different techniques are paired with different crop scaling ranges.
-SwAV uses $(0.05, 0.14), (0.14, 1)$ \cite{caron2020unsupervised} and DINO chooses $(0.05, 0.32), (0.32, 1)$ \cite{caron2021emerging}.
-This study follows DINO and uses $(0.05, 0.32), (0.32, 1)$ as the scaling range for local crops and global crops.
-Following this method, DINO-TP not only learns the relationship between the whole and the pieces of the image, but also discovers the correlation between various temporal perspectives.
+DINO-TP not only learns the relationship between the whole and the pieces of the image, but also discovers the interrelation among various temporal perspectives.